-In February 2021, we announced that we’re unifying our two existing Drive sync clients—Backup and Sync and Drive File Stream—into a unified sync client called Drive for desktop.
+In February 2021, we announced that we’re unifying our 2 existing Drive sync clients—Backup and Sync and Drive File Stream—into a unified sync client called Drive for desktop.

-Backup and Sync will remain available until October, 2021, after which point users won’t be able to sign in to Backup and Sync.
-To continue syncing with Drive and/or Google Photos, users will have to move to Drive for desktop.
-Learn more about these Upcoming changes to Google Drive sync clients.
+Backup and Sync is available until October 2021, after which point users won’t be able to sign in to Backup and Sync.
+To continue syncing with Drive or Google Photos, users will have to move to Drive for desktop.

-Please also note that any end users in your organization who are currently using both Backup and Sync and Drive for desktop will be automatically prompted to consolidate to only using Drive for desktop in July 2021.
+Please also note that starting in July 2021, any users in your organization who are currently using Backup and Sync and Drive for desktop are automatically prompted to only use Drive for desktop.

-Use this script to see how many users in your organization are still using Backup and Sync.
+To see how many users in your organization are still using Backup and Sync, use this example script.

 Before August 18, 2021, please complete the following steps: